marinone94/divedeep-transformers/divedeep/topics/sequence-classification-bert/BLOG.md

 # Bidirectional Encoder Representations from Transformers (a.k.a.
 BERT)
 BERT is an encoder-only transformer designed to learn deep representations from text.
 But what does this mean?
 Long story short, any textual information needs to be transformed into a squence of numbers, which can then be processed by Machine Learning algorithms.
 Those arrays are called embeddings.
 The better words and sentences are represented by their embeddings, the more accurate the predictions will be, and BERT does exactly that.

-The model leverages several innovative ideas introduced in the last decade, and their joint use allowed BERT to outperform any other model in almost any NLP task by a large margin.
+The model leverages several innovative ideas introduced in the last decades, and their joint use allowed BERT to outperform any other model in almost any NLP task by a large margin.
 The three most important concepts are **transfer-learning**, **self-supervised learning**, and **attention**.

 Transfer learning is the basis of human learning.
 It simply means to leverage previous knowledge to learn new things in a much more effective way.
 Imagine if you had to learn to walk every time you wanted to try a new sport...
 The same concept is nowadays applied to most of the Machine Learning task.
-BERT, and all the transformers-based models, leverage a simple but powerful idea: they are split into a body and a head, which have different structure and goals.
-To make it (overly) simple, the body "learns the language" and the head "learns the task".
+BERT, and most of the transformers-based models, leverage a simple but powerful idea: they are split into a body and a head, which have different structure and goals.
+To make it (overly) simple, in NLP the body "learns the language" and the head "learns the task".

 The body's parameters are trained to build the best possible embeddings in a language (pre-training), and they are reused for multiple tasks.
 This means the pretraining is done once and reused many times, making it "conventient" (economically valuable) to pretrain large models on huge datasets.
 Although the main goal of pretraining the body of a model is to learn a general representation of the language so that it can then be tuned on specific tasks (fine-tuning), a "task" needs to be used in the process.
 FIND A GOOD WAY TO SAY SUPERVISED LEARNING IS USED/NNEDED AND ACHIEVE BETTER PERFORMANCE THAN UNSUPERVISED.
 However, manually labelling large amount of data is prohibitelty expensive.
 But wait, are we sure we cannot somehow automate this?
 No, we are not.